jazzband/django-polymorphic/docs/advanced.rst

 --------------------------------------

 The queryset enhancements (e.g. ``instance_of``) only work as arguments to the member functions of a polymorphic queryset.
-Occationally it may be useful to be able to use Q objects with these enhancements in other places.
+Occasionally it may be useful to be able to use Q objects with these enhancements in other places.
 As Django doesn't understand these enhanced Q objects, you need to transform them manually into normal Q objects before you can feed them